A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Conclusion

 \section{Conclusion}

 In this paper, we have developed a model-based walking framework to generate robust biped locomotion.
 The core of this framework is a dynamics model that abstracts the overall dynamics of a robot into three masses.
 In particular, this dynamics model and the ZMP concept were used to represent the overall dynamics model of a humanoid robot as a state-space system.
 Then, this state-space system was used to formulate the walking controller as a linear MPC which generates the control solution using an online optimization subject to a set of objectives and constraints.
-Later, we have presented a hierarchical planning approach which was composed of three main levels to generate walking reference trajectories.
+Later, we have presented a hierarchical planning approach which was composed of three main layers to generate walking reference trajectories.
 To examine the performance of the proposed planner, a path planning simulation scenario has been designed to validate the performance of the planner.
 Afterward, according to the planned reference trajectories, a set of numerical simulations has been performed using \mbox{MATLAB} to examine the performance and robustness of the controller.
 Besides, the proposed framework has been deployed on a simulated COMAN humanoid robot to conduct a set of simulations using an ODE based simulator environment.
 The simulation results validated the performance and robustness of the proposed framework.
+Additionally, the simulation results confirmed that considering the dynamics of torso and legs extremely improved the performance in terms of stability and speed.

-In future work, we would like to extend this work to investigate the effect of online modification of step position and duration.
+In future work, we would like to extend this work to investigate the effect of vertical motion of the masses as well as the arm motions.
+Moreover, we would like to extend the framework capable of modifying online step position and duration to improve the gait stability.
+Additionally, we would like to develop a deep reinforcement learning module that combines with the proposed framework to regulate the framework parameters adaptively and to generate residuals to adjust the robot's target joint positions.